halerssonparis/projects/score-domain-security/README.md

 ## Project

-### This project consist to register domains, and them run checks on this domains regarding security.
+### This project consists of registering domains and then running security checks on them.

 #